matthewtsegay/Waiting_list_admin_dashboard/README.md

-# TenaMart waiting list Admin Dashboard
+# TenaMart Waiting List Admin Dashboard

 A Vue 3 + vite admin dashboard to manage users on the TenaMart waiting list.